SaraTisell/wwq/README.md

 * Question
   * The questions will be of mixed genre and displayed for the user.
 * Options
-  * Each question will have three options the user can choose from. only ONE is correct.
+  * Each question will have three options the user can choose from.
+Only ONE is correct.
   * When one option is collected, the user will be moved to the next question.
   * If the user have answered all 10 questions and the quiz is completed the results will be displayed.